WaterSIC: Information-Theoretically (Near) Optimal Linear Layer Quantization: Evaluation results and limitations

 \textbf{Limitations and future work.} Our evaluation focuses on post-training weight quantization and does not include several complementary directions.
 First, we only focused on layerwise optimization of Euclidean post-matmul loss.
-Some of the best modern algorithms, however, either attempt to better approximate target PPL (or KL) loss, cf. YAQA~\cite{tseng2025yaqa}, or heavily rely on end-to-end fine-tuning~\cite{malinovskii2024pvtuning}.\footnote{Unfortunately, evaluations for these methods are not available for our context lengths and models.} It would be quite interesting to incorporate both of these ideas into WaterSIC.
+Some of the best modern algorithms, however, attempt to better approximate target PPL (or KL) loss, cf. YAQA~\cite{tseng2025yaqa}.
+It would be quite interesting to incorporate this idea into WaterSIC.
 Second, while we rely on entropy estimates and standard lossless codecs to translate entropy rates into compressed bitstreams, we did not benchmark end-to-end (de)compression throughput and its interaction with real hardware kernels.
 Third, current experiments are conducted on relatively small to mid-sized models, and scaling to substantially larger models may expose new practical bottlenecks.